golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

         - Requestor may have to pay `subtask_cost`.
         - Provider needs to pay verification cost (which is constant and determined by Concent's settings).
 2. **Initialization**:
+    - Bankster begins a database transaction.
     - Bankster creates `Client` and `DepositAccount` objects (if they don't exist yet) for the requestor and also for the provider if there's a non-zero claim against his account.
-        - The transaction is committed at this point to prevent these objects from being rolled back in case of failure.
+    - Bankster commits the database transaction to prevent these objects from being rolled back in case of failure.
 3. **Deposit query**:
     - Bankster asks SCI about the amount of funds available in requestor's deposit.
     - If the amount claimed from provider's deposit is non-zero, Bankster asks SCI about the amount of funds available in his deposit.
+    - The check is intentionally performed outside of a database transaction.
+        It does not affect the database and it's a relatively slow operation (requires one or more HTTP requests).
 4. **Claim freeze**:
+    - Bankster begins a database transaction.
     - Bankster puts database locks on all `DepositAccount` objects that will be used as payers in newly created `DatabaseClaim`s.
-        - If the objects are already locked, waits and retries a few times and eventually fails.
-    - The freeze is done after the deposit check to avoid holding the lock for too long.
-        Deposit check requires one or more HTTP requests and is a relatively slow operation.
 5. **Requestor's spare deposit check**:
     - Bankster sums the `amount`s of all existing `DepositClaim`s where the requestor is the payer.
     - **Claims against requestor's deposit can be paid partially** because the service has already been performed by the provider and giving him something is better than giving nothing.